Op-Med is a collection of original articles contributed by Doximity members.

 STAIRWAY compared extended dosing at every 16 weeks (Q16W) and every 12 weeks (Q12W) of faricimab versus every 4 weeks (Q4W) dosing of ranibizumab in patients with neovascular age-related macular degeneration (nAMD).
 Faricimab is the first bispecific antibody to be designed for intraocular use.
 It is one molecule with two targets: One arm blocks VEGF-A and the second arm blocks ANG-2.
 The Fc portion of the antibody has been modified to decrease systemic absorption as well as inflammatory potential.

 STAIRWAY was a prospective, randomized, phase 2 study that included 76 treatment-naïve patients with nAMD.
-The baseline characteristics were essentially well-balanced except that the patients in the ranibizumab group had slightly lower best correct visual acuity (BCVA) and greater central subfield thickness (CST).
+The baselines characteristics were essentially well-balanced except that the patients in the ranibizumab group had slightly lower best correct visual acuity (BCVA) and greater central subfield thickness (CST).
 Patients were randomized in 3 different arms.
 In the 2 faricimab groups, patients received 4 monthly dosings followed by either a Q16W or Q12W dosing of faricimab.
 The third treatment group received monthly ranibizumab.